-About three years ago, another of my good friends and neighbors received the news that her husband had a brain tumor and was not likely to live more than six months.
+About six years ago, another of my good friends and neighbors received the news that her husband had a brain tumor and was not likely to live more than six months.

-Three years later, he is still alive and has had many good days, although he has never had the same good health he enjoyed before his diagnosis.
+Three years later, he was still alive, experiencing many good days, although he never had the same good health he enjoyed before his diagnosis.

-For the past two months, my friend and I have been on the same path more than once.
+For the past two months of my husband’s life, my friend and I were on the same path more than once.
 Both of our husbands were in the same local large hospital at exactly the same time.
 In addition, we both brought our husbands home with Hospice within a day of one another.

 However, after her husband arrived back home, he rallied and said he wasn’t ready to go yet which was wonderful, though it did not last very long.

-My husband passed within nine days of being brought home, while her husband has gone up and down.
-At times his condition had been very bad, he’d gone back to the hospital and is now again with Hospice.
+My husband passed within nine days of being brought home, while her husband’s health went up and down.
+At times his condition had been very bad, he’d gone back to the hospital and was again with Hospice.

-My friend asked me recently, “Waverly, you’ve been in both places.
+My friend asked me at one point, “Waverly, you’ve been in both places.
 Which is the hardest: waiting for them to leave this earth or going on after they are gone?”
 I replied, “Let me think about that.
 I’m not sure yet.”
-Now, after a few weeks, I think I may know the answer.
+After a few weeks, I had my answer.

 Both are very difficult situations, but once your loved one is in a place where there seems to be no hope of recovery, I think it is easier after they have passed.
 Then you no longer have to watch them suffer or worry about them and try to anticipate meeting their every need as much as possible.